tob-asco/seeds/tags.md

 7. liquour
    - :cool: alcoholophiles
    - :abacus: all the different kinds
-8. `hospitality industry` (= Gastronomie)
-   - :cool: huge working branch
+8. `new restaurants`
-   - :cool: much money involved
+   - :cool: big money at stakes
-   - :abacus: new technologies
-   - :abacus: worker distribution
+   - :cool: see what other people's tastes are like
-   - :abacus: law
+   - :abacus: fusion, more-focused
 9. `substitutes`
    - :cool: desperately needed by vegetarian newcomers
    - :cool: always hunting for alternatives
-   - :abacus: new ways to prepare something
    - :cool: big market
    - :cool: challenging to come up with
+   - :abacus: new ways to prepare something
    - :abacus: all vegan recipes

 ## `HEAL - Health`